lipheng-lp/liphengprum.github.io/README.md

 `Supplementary.mp4` and `Locomotion.mp4` are the research renders, copied as-is.

-## Before you publish

-Every document below is linked live from the page.
-Nothing is public until you push.

-1. **The transcripts are now included, at your request.**
-   `assets/degree-and-transcript.pdf` is the complete five-page file: both certificates and both transcripts.
-The transcript pages carry your date of birth (29 January 1995) and your Cambodian personal ID (KHL-P19950129).
-Name plus date of birth plus national ID on a scrapeable page is the combination used to open accounts in someone else's name.
-You decided to publish it and that is your call, but it is worth revisiting before the push.
-Swapping in a certificates-only version later is a one-file replace.

-2. **Your CV carries three mobile numbers.** Page 2 lists your own (+855-69-496-175) and, under References, the personal mobiles and emails of Prof. John Morris (+66 086-224-9239) and Asst.
-Prof. Dr. May Thu (+855 15 559 050).
-Yours is your decision.
-Theirs is not: they did not agree to be reachable from a public page.
-   Save a copy with the References section deleted over `assets/Lipheng_Prum_CV.pdf` and the link keeps working.

-3. **What was trimmed from the thesis and the conference paper, and why.**
-   `assets/thesis-label-attachment.pdf` is pages 1 to 43 of `Thesis Paper.pdf`, the
-   thesis itself.
-Page 44 was left out because it is the author biography listing your permanent home address in Kratie, your date of birth, and an old phone number.
-   Pages 45 to 59 are the signed KMITL certification form and a Turnitin report.
-   `assets/icsec2022-paper.pdf` is pages 1 to 5 of `Conference Paper.pdf` for the same
-   reason: pages 6 to 20 are a Turnitin report and a form carrying your signature and Asst.
-Prof. Dr. Rutchanee Gullayanon's.
-Say the word if you want either restored in full.

-4. **Check the manuscript and supplementary video before pushing.**
-   `assets/precision-curricula-manuscript.pdf` shows no author names, which usually means an anonymized submission copy.
-If it is under review, confirm that posting it is allowed and that neither it nor `assets/Supplementary.mp4` carries a venue watermark or submission ID.

-5. **DOI.** Corrected to `10.1109/ICSEC56337.2022.10049335`, the full article DOI.

 ## Deploy

 The repo is initialized and committed locally, with `user.name` and `user.email` set